 Interfaith Winston Salem - Board of Guidance

-Mrs. Catoe is studying for her Master of Divinity degree at the Wake Forest University School of Divinity.
+Mrs. Catoe completed her Master of Divinity degree at the Wake Forest University School of Divinity.
 From Winston Salem, she currently resides in East Bend where she owns and runs a landscaping business.

 Mr. Collins is a native of Mayodan, N.C. and a 1974 graduate of North Carolina State University.
 A resident of Clemmons, Collins is a financial adviser.
 His religious affiliation is Ardmore United Methodist Church and Christian Left.
 His interest in bringing more religious learning opportunities to people of the Winston-Salem area was a key factor in the original development of Interfaith Winston-Salem.